Video shows rescue of baby from plastic bag in Georgia woods

 CUMMING, Ga.
-(AP) — A Georgia sheriff is releasing dramatic body-cam video showing the rescue of a newborn girl who was found alive inside a plastic bag in the woods.
+(AP) — A Georgia sheriff released dramatic body-cam video Tuesday showing the rescue of a newborn girl who was found alive inside a plastic bag in the woods.

 Authorities have been searching for the baby’s mother since June 6, when a family in a nearby home heard her crying in a wooded area in Cumming.

-Deputies cut the baby out of the plastic bag and gave her first aid.
+The video shows deputies tearing open the plastic bag containing the child as she cries.
+Then, they wrap her in a blanket to keep her warm.

+Hospital workers decided to call the girl Baby India, The Atlanta Journal-Constitution reported .

 Officials are asking the public to share any knowledge of a woman in the late stages of pregnancy who may have given birth to the baby.